medmunds/tox-gh-matrix/README.md

 syntax.

-This can be helpful for debugging the generated matrix (either run in your local development environment, or as a step in your *get-toxenvs* job).
+This can be helpful for debugging the generated matrix (either run in your local development environment, or as a step in your *get-envlist* job).

 It could also be useful for integrating tox with other (non-GitHub) CI systems.

-(Or were you interested in
+(Or perhaps you were interested in
 [debugging *The Matrix*](https://www.imdb.com/title/tt0133093/goofs?tab=gf) ?)